-Anaketis watched appalled as one of the nurses pulled a sheet over the head of her body on the gurney.
+Anaketis watched appalled as one of the nurses pulled a sheet over the head of the appearance of her body on the gurney.
+She could push objects around, and now her eyes were definitely open.
 "This is too creepy.
 I have seriously been watching too much television."
 She moved closer, wondering how much longer this uncanny dream could go on, and what she could do to wake herself up.
 Moving to brush by one of the machines around the bed, she was stunned when her shoulder seemed to pass through it, and its readings when haywire at the same time.
 The nurse looked up in surprise, and then reached out to pick the leads up from the floor.
 "Must be damp down there." the nurse shook her head sadly.
 "Poor kid."
 She peeled off the disposable lead covers, and tossed the wires over the machine to put them out of the way.
 Then the nurse stood back as a couple of orderlies came to wheel the body out of the room.

 For some reason this prospect disturbed Anaketis mightily.
 "Hey, hey, hey, where do you think you're going!" she shouted.
 The men ignored her and pushed the gurney right through her, and for a moment, just a moment, she felt her body again on the gurney.
 It felt cold and still, as if it had seized up.
 Then the moment was over, and the gurney was out of the room, and Anaketis was staring speechlessly at the window in the door, where her reflection should have been, but wasn't.

 "Anaketis, Anaketis!"
-Aedon shook the younger woman's arm.
-She had been looking for her young friend for some time, and had put her slowly burgeoning language skills to use by asking after her.
-The other Amazons she was familiar with had directed her to the shore a mile or two from where she had washed up, and now Aedon had found Anaketis standing ankle-deep in the surf, a rock loosely clasped in her left hand, her eyes fixed and unseeing.
+Kadryn shook the younger woman's arm.
+She had been looking for her young friend for some time, and put her slowly burgeoning language skills to use by asking after her.
+The other Amazons she was familiar with had directed her to the shore a mile or two from where she had washed up, and now Kadryn found Anaketis standing ankle-deep in the surf, a rock loosely clasped in her left hand, her eyes fixed and unseeing.
 "Anaketis, please come out of the water, okay?"

 "What?"
-Anaketis turned to look at Aedon with a baffled expression on her face.
-"I'm not going anywhere, those creeps just took off with " she stopped abruptly.
+Anaketis turned to look at Kadryn with a baffled expression on her face.
+"I'm not going anywhere, those creeps just took off with –" she stopped abruptly.
 "No, wait, that's just a memory."
 Blowing out a long sigh, Anaketis dropped the rock and wiped at her face.
 "How long have you been standing here?"